 |Applicant Residency||Per Semester (12 credits)||Approx. Total Tuition & Fees|

 MA students who receive graduate assistantships are also eligible to receive out-of-state and/or in-state tuition waivers.
 Out-of-state tuition waivers reduce the basic tuition that out-of-state students pay to the level charged to in-state students.
 In-state tuition waivers cover the cost of basic in-state tuition.
+Tuition waivers only cover basic tuition charges; they do not cover differential tuition charges or fees.
 Note that tuition waivers are in short supply, and not all MA students who receive an assistantship will receive tuition waivers.
-Note also that tuition waivers only cover basic tuition charges; they do not cover differential tuition charges or fees.

-The Department of Economics submits nominations on behalf of highly qualified new and continuing MA students for competitive university fellowships and competitive Bryan of Business and Economics fellowships.
+The Department of Economics may nominate highly qualified new and continuing MA students for competitive university fellowships and competitive Bryan of Business and Economics fellowships.
 Among the Bryan School’s fellowships are the Joseph M. Bryan Foundation Fellowship, the Betty Conley Brooks and Robert Charles Brooks Master’s Fellowship, and the Wells Fargo Fellowship.
 Dollar amounts vary across fellowships, and in some cases are combined with an assistantship award.
 Some fellowships include tuition waivers.

 Because of the competitive nature of these fellowships, it is important that applicants interested in being nominated for a fellowship submit a completed application to the MA in Applied Economics program by the priority deadline of February 15.
 There is no separate fellowship application; all applicants who meet the priority deadline of February 15 are automatically considered for nomination for a fellowship.